Ecstatic Conor Quinn Wants to Bring the Agony to Falls Park Fight - Irish Boxing

 “I can’t wait to fight at the Falls Park.
 I think this is the most excited I’ve ever been for a boxing fight.
 I just can’t wait to get going,” he told Boxing Tickets NI before discussing the tasks at hand.

 “I’ve seen a bit of him.
 He looks good, he’s handy enough, and he looks tough and durable.
 You never go out looking for the knockout but if the opportunity comes I’ll be the first person to take it.
-I like hurting my opponents, I like landing heavy shots if he stands in the middle of the ring and looks to fight with me I’ll definitely be looking to put him away.”
+I like hurting my opponents, I like landing heavy shots.
+If he stands in the middle of the ring and looks to fight with me I’ll definitely be looking to put him away.”

 Headline act McCrory knows all too well about putting people away and taking his chances and as such is an inspiration to Quinn.